Rough Francis: As Rough Francis

 Bassist and vocalist Bobby Hackney's three sons all became interested in punk rock without knowing anything about the rock group that their father had formed with their two uncles in the early 1970s.
 In 2006 the three younger Hackneys briefly formed a band to cover songs by seminal afropunks the Bad Brains.
 Meanwhile, Death's 1976 single began to resurface, falling into the hands of ex-Dead Kennedys singer Jello Biafra and many other record collectors who played it at parties and posted it on the Internet.
 These tracks eventually reached the younger Hackneys, who instantly recognized their father's voice.
 Excited to discover this music, the younger Hackneys learned the songs and formed a band to cover their father's and uncles' music.
 They named themselves Rough Francis in tribute to their late uncle David, who was largely responsible for Death's direction.

 Rough Francis's first show was in Winooski, Vermont in 2008.
 Having enlisted two friends to fill out the band, they played seven of Death's songs for an enthusiastic crowd that included their own father and mother.
 The following year, Death's original 1975 recordings of these songs were released as ...For the Whole World to See by Drag City, and Rough Francis supported the release by touring and continuing to play the songs live along with some original material.
 When an article in The New York Times moved Death from obscurity into the limelight, Bobby Sr. and Dannis Hackney reformed Death with Lambsbread guitarist Bobbie Duncan, and Rough Francis moved on to write, perform, and record more original music.
 They released a four-song EP in March 2010, followed by their debut album, Maximum Soul Power in March 2013.
 The final track on the album, "Comm to Space," features recordings of their late uncle, David Hackney, making prank phone calls in the early 1970s using homemade analog delay effects.

 The experience of the three younger Hackneys, in discovering their family's music and forming Rough Francis, is documented in the 2012 film A Band Called Death.
 In 2020, their song "Deathwire" was featured in the soundtrack for Tony Hawk's Pro Skater 1 + 2.

 Drummer Urian Hackney has played drums for numerous hardcore bands including Trash Talk and Converge.
-He is also the drummer of The Armed.
+He is also the drummer of The Armed and since 2023 Iggy Pop.
 In January 2021, the band announced that bassist Dan Davine had been fired after it was discovered that he attended the January 6 United States Capitol attack.
 The band announced that any support of white supremacism would not be tolerated.